Delan90/MD5_GPU/README.md

 # MD5_GPU

-This code works under the CUDA simulation.
+This code works under the CUDA simulation && the NVIDIA GPU.

 The details about how to opimize the MD5 on GPU is described in the pdf file.